 It has always been labelled in the U.S. as [for a] trailer park

-As far back as the 17th century, pre-engineered housing kits were being shipped to North American East Coast ports, but it wasn’t until the late 19th century when ready-made wood frame-houses were first being produced in Nova Scotia, according to the Canada Mortgage and Housing Corporation.
+As far back as the 17th century, pre-engineered housing kits were being shipped to North American East Coast ports, but it wasn’t until the late 19th century when ready-made wood frame houses were first being produced in Nova Scotia, according to the Canada Mortgage and Housing Corporation.
 It was during the Second World War that the factory-built housing era began, the crown corporation said in the latest Canadian Housing Observer.

 Homes needed to be built with as little material as possible in a bid to divert the least amount of resources from the war effort.
 These factory-built houses were later needed to meet the severe housing shortage when the troops returned home, according to the CHMC.